13th Annual SPF Girls' Invitational

 by the USCF back in 2003.
 It is an invitational event, and will once again be held

 at Webster University (St. Louis, Missouri).

-Each state, as well as each country in the American Continent (South, Central, and North America) is allowed to nominate one representative.
+Each state, as well as each country in the American Continent (South, Central, and North America), is allowed to nominate one representative.
+Each Canadian province is allowed one representative to be nominated.
 In addition, automatic qualifying spots will be awarded to the reigning winners in each section of the annual Susan Polgar Foundation National Open for Girls and the Susan Polgar Foundation World Open for Girls.

 Webster University will provide complimentary room and meal accommodation on campus for all qualifiers!

 - There will be an intense training session with Susan Polgar and members of the SPICE team, followed by a 6 round (g/90+30) FIDE-rated championship tournament.

 - The traditional Blitz, Puzzle Solving, Bughouse events will stay the same as in previous years.

 - There will be many chess prizes awarded, as well as scholarships to Webster University.

 Official representatives should be nominated by June 10, 2016.
 Official representative alternates may be substituted no later than July 11, 2016.
 (Susan Polgar and/or the Polgar Committee may allow the host state to enter an additional qualified player.)
 Susan Polgar and/or the Polgar Committee may allow exceptions to the June 10 entry/alternate deadline.
 Should the state affiliate fail to respond to the notice for this tournament, Susan Polgar and/or the Polgar Committee may determine the candidate from that state or country.